natecostello/van_two_point_oh/structures/side_door_step/Transit_Side_door_step.md

 Estimated weight (Steel): 27.60 lb
 Structural analysis (Steel): I = 0.0117 in<sup>4</sup>.
 Max deflection fixed-fixed is 0.0562 in, free-free is 0.225 in (free-free is the correct boundary for this design).

+### Option G - Bent Edge Flat Plate with mid-span support

+This option would use two flat 3/16 steel or aluminum plate, with a bent edge to increase stiffness and a mid span support that makes use of a factory threaded hole in the side of the step well.
+Plate and span would be fabricated by sendcutsend.
+FR4 spacers under would be used to match the surface to the top of the ribs to simplify flooring and insulation.

+The max length of unsupported span is 23.25 inches.

+#### 3/16 Plate 5/8 Lip

+Estimated weight (Aluminum): 7.8 lb
+Structural analysis (Aluminum): I = 0.0139 in<sup>4</sup>.
+Max deflection fixed-fixed is 0.118 in, free-free is 0.471 in (free-free is the correct boundary for this design).

+Estimated weight (Steel): 22.073 lb
+Structural analysis (Steel): I = 0.0139 in<sup>4</sup>.
+Max deflection fixed-fixed is 0.0166 in, free-free is 0.157 in (free-free is the correct boundary for this design).

+#### 3/16 Plate 3/4 Lip

+Estimated weight (Aluminum): 7.8 lb
+Structural analysis (Aluminum): I = 0.0217 in<sup>4</sup>.
+Max deflection fixed-fixed is 0.0754 in, free-free is 0.302 in (free-free is the correct boundary for this design).

+Estimated weight (Steel): 22.073 lb
+Structural analysis (Steel): I = 0.0217 in<sup>4</sup>.
+Max deflection fixed-fixed is 0.0251 in, free-free is 0.101 in (free-free is the correct boundary for this design).

+####

 ## Images

 Relevant Images: